ChiefDennis/chiefdennis.github.io/content/projects/nmea_ip_to_google_earth/index.en.md

 +++

 In this project we will explore how we can serve TCP/IP data coming in through an open port, and turn it into a virtual serial port or COM port.
 In this case, I have a router that has an internal GPS that can serve the NMEA sentences to a given IP and port via TCP/IP.
-However, most programs that use GPS (like Google Eart) do it through a COM port.
+However, most programs that use GPS (like Google Earth) do it through a COM port.
 So, how can we 'translate' the TCP/IP data into a serial COM stream?

 This is achieved through virtual COM port simulation, a piece of software that can simulate a physical COM port connection.
 To the eyes of the software that reads the COM port, it is indistinguisheable from a physical port.
 There are a lot of options when choosing the software, so lets define the requirements:

-	- Must have a CLI, not only GUI, so it can be setup using a VBS o Powershell script
+	- Must have a CLI, not only GUI, so it can be setup using a VBS or Powershell script
 	- Must be easy to control
 	- Must provide a way to connect a TCP/IP stream to the COM port
 	- Must be free and/or open source